John Rivera, 23, identified as off-duty CPD officer killed in River North shooting

 The officer was identified as John P. Rivera, of the Hegewisch neighborhood.

+Chicago Police Spokesperson Anthony Guglielmi said Sunday that investigators are reviewing "dozens and camera feeds" from the area and identifying people of interest.

+Case Update: investigators have been working around the clock to follow evidence & review dozens of camera feeds.
+We continue to identify persons of interest based on the investigation and we are speaking to those individuals. pic.twitter.com/ryYog8ilBF— Anthony Guglielmi (@AJGuglielmi) March 24, 2019

-Rivera and two other people, a man and woman, were sitting in their vehicle after leaving the Stout Barrel House nightclub at about 3:30 a.m. in the 700 block of North Clark Street when two men fired into the vehicle before running off.
+Rivera was one of four people who were sitting in their vehicle after leaving the Stout Barrel House nightclub at about 3:30 a.m. in the 700 block of North Clark Street when two men fired into the vehicle before running off.

 Rivera was shot in the chest, arm and mouth, police said.
 He was pronounced dead at Northwestern Memorial Hospital.
 A second man, also age 23 and not an officer, sustained wounds to his chest and arm, and was also taken to Northwestern in critical condition.
 He was sitting behind Rivera.